-- ACT: composite score of 23 with a minimum of the 19 on the English or 19 on the Math sections; - SAT: administered after March 2016 and earn a minimum score of 480 Evidence-Based Reading and 530 in Mathematics sections.
+- ACT: Administered on or after February 15th, 2023: a combined score of 40 on the English and Reading test shall exempt the TSIA2 ELAR section and a score of 22 on the mathematics section to exempt the TSIA2 Math section.
+There is no longer a composite score required. - SAT: administered after March 2016 and earn a minimum score of 480 Evidence-Based Reading and 530 in Mathematics sections.

-Austin Community College College Readiness Waivers
+Austin Community College: College Readiness Waivers

-In addition to the TSIA2 and the TSIA2 Exemptions listed above, students enrolled in high school also qualify for the additional college readiness waivers established by the Texas Higher Education Coordinating Board to begin taking dual credit college level coursework
+In addition to the TSIA2 and the TSIA2 Exemptions listed above, students enrolled in high school also qualify for the additional college readiness waivers established by the Texas Higher Education Coordinating Board to begin taking dual credit college level coursework.

-- PSAT/NMSQT: administered after October 2015 and earn a minimum score of 460 Evidence-Based Reading and 510 in Mathematics sections, - STAAR English II: a minimum score of 4000, - STAAR Algebra I: a minimum score of 4000 with a 70+ average in their high school Algebra II course.
+- PSAT/NMSQT: administered after October 2015 and earn a minimum score of 460 Evidence-Based Reading and 510 in Mathematics sections. - STAAR English II: a minimum score of 4000. - STAAR Algebra I: a minimum score of 4000 with a 70+ average in their high school Algebra II course.